 Think about it: it’s not like when your church grows to 10x the size, somebody gives you 10x more hours.
 We all get the same amount of time.

 So I made a key shift that helped me so much.

-I stopped saying that I don’t have time time.
-And I started admitting I didn’t make the time.
+I stopped saying that I don’t have the time.
+And I started admitting I didn’t make it.